 How about personally?
-Our success, our failures… yes, we are still in control of our lives but something Taleb makes obvious is how randomness effects the severity of our ups and our downs.
+Our success, our failures… yes, we still have agency and relative control over our lives but something Taleb makes obvious is how randomness affects the severity of our ups and our downs.

 It is true that random events are outside of our control, but through understanding further the characteristics of randomness we can inform ourselves and the decisions we make with more confidence and stability.

 Additionally, understanding probability and randomness can also help us to better understand the limitations of our own knowledge and predictions.
 By recognizing the role of chance in shaping outcomes, we can avoid overconfidence in our own abilities and predictions, and instead approach decision-making with a more humble and cautious mindset.
 This can help us to be more resilient in the face of uncertainty and to better navigate the complex and unpredictable world around us.